Edward Olivares Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The 10.1 strikeouts per nine innings put together by the White Sox pitching staff ranks first in MLB.
+- The White Sox pitching staff leads MLB with a collective 10.2 strikeouts per nine innings.

-- The White Sox have the 28th-ranked team ERA across all MLB pitching staffs (5.50).
+- The White Sox's 5.60 team ERA ranks 29th across all league pitching staffs.

-- The White Sox will send Cease (2-1) to the mound to make his eighth start of the season.
-He is 2-1 with a 4.58 ERA and 43 strikeouts through 35 1/3 innings pitched.
+- Lynn (1-4 with a 6.86 ERA and 50 strikeouts in 39 1/3 innings pitched) makes the start for the White Sox, his eighth of the season.

-- His most recent time out came on Wednesday against the Minnesota Twins, when the right-hander went five innings, surrendering four earned runs while allowing five hits.
+- The right-hander's last appearance came on Friday against the Cincinnati Reds, when he went 6 2/3 innings, surrendering four earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.